QAConv: Question Answering on Informative Conversations: Experimental Results

 \subsection{State-of-the-art Baselines}

 There are two categories of question answering models: span-based extractive models which predict answers' start and end positions, and free-form text generation models which directly generate answers token by token.
-We evaluate all of them on both zero-shot and finetuned settings, and both chunk mode and full mode with retrievers.
+All the state-of-the-art models are based on large-scale language models, which are first pretrained on the general text and then finetuned on other QA tasks.
+We evaluate all of them on both zero-shot and finetuned settings (further finetuned on the {\dataset} training set), and both chunk mode and full mode with retrievers.
+In addition, we run these models on the Molweni~\citep{li2020molweni} dataset for comparison and find out our baselines outperform the best-reported model, DADgraph~\citep{li2021dadgraph} model, which used expensive discourse annotation on graph neural network.
+We show the Molweni results in the Appendix (Table~\ref{Tab:results_molweni}).